Alashiya: Egypt

-Some of the Amarna letters (c.
-1350 BC) are from the king or the ministers of Alashiya.
-They concern mostly the amount of copper that has been sent from Alashiya and requests for silver or ivory in return.
+The Amarna letters (c.
+1350 BC) include communications with the king of Alashiya.
+These mainly concern copper from Alashiya and requests for silver or ivory in return.
 One letter refers to 500 talents of copper (probably about 12.5 tons) and makes excuses as to why so little copper has been sent.
 The Pharaoh is also referred to by the King of Alashiya as his "brother", indicating that the king regarded himself as an equal, probably because of the economic power of his kingdom.
 Papyrus Anastasi IV, written several centuries later, also refers to copper (as well as cows) sent from Alashiya to Egypt.

 The extant ending of the Story of Wenamun records how Wenamun, a priest of Egypt, had been blown off course on the sea journey from Byblos to Egypt and ended up on Alashiya.
 Wenamun reports that he was almost killed by an angry mob, but was rescued by Hatbi, the "princess of the town".